French Onion Hot Dogs

 close-up photo of a a hot dog topped with cheese and onions

-I’m going to give it to you straight: Like most dishes made with caramelized onions, these French onion hot dogs aren’t an ideal weeknight dinner.
-But, they are an excellent weekend dinner especially if you have a few friends and a few drinks on hand to keep you company while you wait for them to cook.
+I’m going to give it to you straight: Like most dishes made with caramelized onions, these French onion hot dogs aren’t ideal for a weeknight dinner.
+But they are an excellent weekend dinner, especially if you have a few friends and a few drinks on hand to keep you company while you wait for them to cook.

-They are worth the time if you love French onion soup because these hot dogs are basically it except instead of soup the onions are piled on all-beef hot dogs along with plenty of Gruyere cheese.
-It’s sort of an America-meets-France-at-the-BBQ situation and I think it might be my most favorite recipe from this summer.
+They are worth the time if you loveย French onion soupย because these hot dogs are basically it, except instead of soup, the onions are piled on all-beef hot dogs with plenty of Gruyere cheese.
+It’s sort of an America-meets-France-at-the-BBQ situation, and I think it might be my favorite recipe from this summer.

 So, add these to your summer weekend cooking list.
-The jammy, sweet onions with a super simple sauce and plenty of cheese are a great way to give your hot dogs a gourmet upgrade.
+The jammy, sweet onions, super simple sauce, and plenty of cheese are a great way to give your hot dogs a gourmet upgrade.

 photo collage showing three stages of caramelizing onions in a skillet

 You can do this on the stove or the grill.
-I’ve tried it both ways, but prefer the stove because it goes a little faster.
-You can also cook the onions a day in advance so they’re ready to go since the rest of the recipe doesn’t take any time at all.
+I’ve tried it both ways, but prefer the stove because it goes faster.
+You can also cook the onions a day in advance so they’re ready to go, since the rest of the recipe doesn’t take any time at all.
 Just keep them in the fridge until you’re ready to use them.

 All you do is slice two pounds of white onions and then cook them in a pan with butter.
 Stir them occasionally until they’ve released their moisture, softened and taken on a golden caramelized color.